Chia-Network/chia-docs/docs/getting-started/farming-guide.md

 ### Database SSD

-In order to store the blockchain database, an SSD with at least 520 MB/s read/write speeds is required (HDDs aren't fast enough).
+In order to store the blockchain database, an SSD with at least 520 MB/s read/write speeds is required (it doesn't need to be a high-speed NVMe SSD, but unfortunately HDDs aren't fast enough).
 As of mid-2023 the database is ~130 GB; a 256 GB SSD will likely be usable until 2025.
 External and internal SSDs are both fine.

 :::info

 Let's say you have a computer without much free space.
 If you add a 1024-GB external SSD, it will be sufficient to create and store a plot, as well as to store the blockchain database.
 This will not be an ideal setup for creating a larger farm.
-But if you already have this equipment, you can set up a small farm without spending any money, and you will end up with a much better idea of what equipment to buy going forward.
+But if you already have this equipment, you can set up a small farm without spending any money.

 :::